kavya-kalai/ElevateLabs-DataAnalyst-Internship/README.md

-Project Title: Amazon Prime Video Data Cleaning & Standardization
+# **Task 1: Amazon Prime Video Data Cleaning & Formatting**

-Task 1: MSME Data Analyst Internship
+### **Internship: Data Analyst Internship (MSME)**

-Project Overview
+**📌 Project Overview**
-This project focuses on the end-to-end data cleaning and formatting of the Amazon Prime Movies and TV Shows dataset.
-The raw dataset contained approximately 10,000 rows with several inconsistencies, including missing values, improper text casing, and mixed data types in numeric columns.

-Dataset Description

-Source: Kaggle (Amazon Prime Video Dataset).

-Size: ~10,000 rows.

-Key Columns: show_id, type, title, director, cast, country, date_added, release_year, rating, duration.
+The objective of this task was to perform end-to-end Data Cleaning and Standardization on the Amazon Prime Movies and TV Shows dataset.
+This project simulates a professional data pipeline where raw, messy data is transformed into a structured, analysis-ready format.

+**🛠️ Tools Used**

+Primary Tool: Google Sheets

+Version Control: GitHub

-Data Cleaning Steps Performed
+**🧹 Data Cleaning Steps Performed**
-Initial Setup & Exploration:
+I followed a rigorous process to ensure the dataset meets professional standards:

+**Data Exploration & Organization:**

-Applied Freeze Panes to the header row for easier navigation.
+Applied Freeze Panes to the header row for persistent visibility.

-Enabled Filters across all columns to identify data patterns and outliers.
+Enabled Filters on all columns to identify missing values and inconsistencies.

-Handling Missing Values:
+Handling Missing Values & Imputation:

-Used Conditional Formatting to highlight blank cells in the director, cast, and country columns.
+Identified blank cells using Conditional Formatting.

-Decision: Imputed missing values with "Not Mentioned" to ensure data consistency without losing valuable rows.
+Decision: Replaced missing entries in critical columns (like director and cast) with "Not Mentioned" to maintain data integrity.

-Removing Duplicates:
+Deduplication:

-Created a backup of the raw data.
+Created a backup tab to prevent irreversible data loss.

-Used the Remove Duplicates tool based on the show_id and title columns to ensure each entry is unique.
+Removed duplicate rows based on unique identifiers (show_id and title).

 Text Standardization:

-Applied =TRIM() to remove leading and trailing spaces.
+Used the TRIM function to remove leading and trailing spaces.

-Applied =PROPER() to the title, director, and cast columns to fix inconsistent capitalization (e.g., "john doe" to "John Doe").
+Applied PROPER and UPPER functions to fix inconsistent capitalization in titles and names.

-Data Validation & Formatting:
+Format Validation:

-Date Format: Standardized the date_added column to the YYYY-MM-DD format.
+Standardized the date_added column into the YYYY-MM-DD format.

-Duration Column: Split mixed data (e.g., "90 min" and "2 Seasons") into separate Value and Unit columns.

-Numeric Cleaning: Removed text suffixes (like "min") to convert duration values into pure numeric data types for analysis.
+Numeric Cleaning: Split the duration column into numeric values and units (min/seasons) to allow for mathematical analysis.

-Final Deliverables
+📂 Final Deliverables
-The repository contains the following required files:
+This repository contains the following files as required by the task guidelines:

-Raw_Data.xlsx: The original, untouched dataset as downloaded from Kaggle.
+Raw_Data.xlsx: The original, untouched dataset.

-Cleaned_dataset.xlsx: The final Excel workbook containing two tabs: Raw_Data and Cleaned_Data (which includes the Data_Quality_Notes column).
+Cleaned_dataset.xlsx: The final Excel workbook containing the Raw_Data and Cleaned_Data sheets.

-cleaned_dataset.csv: A clean, comma-separated version of the final output for use in future data analysis pipelines.
+cleaned_dataset.csv: A clean, flat-file export of the final processed data.

+🧠 Analyst Thinking: Data Quality Notes
+A dedicated Data_Quality_Notes column was added to the final sheet to document transformations.
+Key notes include:

+"Missing values imputed with 'Not Mentioned'."

+"Standardized text casing and removed extra whitespace."

+"Converted duration string to numeric value for calculation."

+Final Outcome: Produced a clean, structured dataset ready for professional-grade analysis.